serverlessworkflow/specification/specification.md

 The `type` property defines the function type.
 Its value can be either `rest` or `expression`.
 Default value is `rest`.

 Depending on the function `type`, the `operation` property can be:
-* If `type` is "rest", a combination of the function/service OpenAPI definition document URI and the particular service operation that needs to be invoked, separated by a '#'.
+* If `type` is `rest`, a combination of the function/service OpenAPI definition document URI and the particular service operation that needs to be invoked, separated by a '#'.
   For example `https://petstore.swagger.io/v2/swagger.json#getPetById`.
-* If `type` is "expression", defines the expression syntax.
+* If `type` is `expression`, defines the expression syntax.
 Take a look at the [workflow expressions section](#Workflow-Expressions) for more information on this.

 The [`metadata`](#Workflow-Metadata) property allows users to define custom information to function definitions.
 This allows you for example to define functions that describe of a command executions on a Docker image: